 The following are stock specifics on selected holdings of our Fund.
 Favorable earnings prospects do not necessarily translate into higher stock prices, but they do express a positive trend that we believe will develop over time.
 Individual securities mentioned are not necessarily representative of the entire portfolio.
 For the following holdings, the share prices are listed first in United States dollars (USD) and second in the local currency, where applicable, and are presented as of June 30, 2019.

-Sony Corp.
-(NYSE:SNE) (5.4%) (SNE - $52.39 - NYSE) is a diversified electronics and entertainment company based in Tokyo, Japan.
-The company manufactures image sensors, PlayStation videogame consoles, mobile devices, consumer electronics, and mirrorless and professional cameras.
-It also operates the Columbia film studio and Sony Music entertainment group and hold majority ownership of Sony Financial Services.
-We expect growth opportunity in image sensor and game business and operational improvements in consumer electronics and entertainment to generate EBITDA growth through 2020.
+Sony (NYSE:SNE) (1.9%) (SNE - $52.39 - NYSE) is a diversified electronics and entertainment company based in Tokyo, Japan.
+Sony manufactures the PlayStation videogame consoles and games, operates the Sony/Columbia film studio, and Sony Music entertainment.
+It also manufactures image sensors, mobile devices, consumer electronics, and mirrorless and professional cameras.
+It holds majority ownership of Sony Financial Services.
+We expect growth in consoles/game, music, and image sensors, and a rebound in the filmed entertainment division.
+We expect operational improvements in consumer electronics to generate EBITDA growth through 2020.

 August 2, 2019